zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     ```
 3. Customize this configuration according to your specifications.
 For more information about customization properties,
 see [Springfox documentation](https://springfox.github.io/springfox/docs/snapshot/#configuring-springfox).

-3. Customize your configuration parameters to correspond with your API service specifications.

-   where:

-    * **catalogUiTile.id**

-        Specifies the unique identifier for the API services product family.
-        This is the grouping value used by the API-ML to group multiple API services
-        together into "tiles".
-        Each unique identifier represents a single API Catalog UI dashboard tile.
-        Specify a value that does not interfere with API services from other products.

-    * **catalogUiTile.title**

-        Specifies the title of the API services product family.
-This value is displayed in the API catalog UI dashboard as the tile title.

-    * **catalogUiTile.description**

-        Specifies the detailed description of the API services product family.
-        This value is displayed in the API catalog UI dashboard as the tile description.

-    * **catalogUiTile.version**

-        Specifies the semantic version of this API Catalog tile.
-        Increase the number of the version when you introduce new changes to the product family details of the API services
-        including the title and description.

 ## Building and running your service